01-edu/public/subjects/scan/audit/README.md

 #### General

-##### Ask the auditee, from the VM laptop, to get get into the other VM.
+##### Ask the auditee, from the VM laptop, to get into the other VM.
 As a reminder the port forwarding is set to 10122.

 ##### (Allow some time for the hacking to take place)